deepakarla01/selenium-with-python-demo-code/README.md

 # Selenium with Python Demo Code

-A collection of Python scripts demonstrating Selenium WebDriver functionalities with **BDD (Behavior Driven Development)** using `pytest-bdd`.
+A collection of sample Python scripts demonstrating Selenium WebDriver functionalities with **BDD (Behavior Driven Development)** using `pytest-bdd`.
 This repository showcases browser automation, test automation, and cross-browser testing following best practices like the **Page Object Model (POM)**.

 ## Project Structure